· min · 2445

 You didn’t come to the Dominican Republic for birdwatching.
 But you’ll notice the birds anyway.

-A tiny emerald flash sitting on a branch at eye level, smaller than your fist, staring back at you like it owns the rainforest.
-Hummingbirds moving so fast between flowers you question if they’re real.
-Pelicans cannonballing into surf from 30 feet up.
+A tiny emerald flash on a branch at eye level, smaller than your fist, staring back like it owns the rainforest.
+Hummingbirds moving so fast between flowers you question whether they’re real.
+Pelicans cannonballing into the surf from way up.

 Dominican wildlife isn’t locked behind zoo fences.
 It’s right there - on low branches, in mountain gardens, diving into waves.

-This is Part 1: Birds.
-The ones you’ll actually see on excursions, not the ones requiring binoculars and dawn jungle treks.
+This is Part 1: birds.
+The ones you’ll actually see on excursions, not the ones that need binoculars and dawn jungle treks.

 La Cigua Palmera - The National Bird